tradej/content/tools/devassistant/about.md

 to programming languages (e. g.
 C, Java, Ruby, Python), or generic tasks like publishing your code to GitHub.
 There are a few assistants that are maintained by the DevAssistant upstream developers, and there are more that were created by the community.
-In Fedora, you will find mostly the first kind.
-Do not worry though, you can easily install community assistants too.
+In Fedora's repositories, you will find mostly the first kind, packaged under the names `devassistant-dap-NAME`).
+Do not worry though, you can easily install third party assistants too.

-To operate DevAssistant, you can choose from one of the user interfaces:
-Currently there is a command-line interface (it will be used throughout this documentation), and a graphical interface (GUI).
-Generally speaking, it does not matter which of them you choose, but at the moment, the DevAssistant developers have trouble finding time and people to develop and fix the GUI, so using the command-line interface should get you better and more consistent results.
-However, they are currently rewriting DevAssistant to a client-server architecture, and the existing GUI will soon be replaced by an interface that runs in your browser.

 ## Assistants